noseapus/noseapus.github.io/bigbang.md

 Instead, here is a list of noteable events and time cuts for the Big Bang Theory I have chosen to record

 # The Chronology
-S2:E5: "The Euclid Alternative" 9:00.
+S2:E5 "The Euclid Alternative" 9:00.
 First time we see the desk-side wall of Sheldon's appartment

+S3:E14 "The Einstein Approximation".
+In the last scene (17:46), we see a flashback to earier in the episode (9:06), in what appears to be an extended, alternate cut of the infamous Ballpit Bazinga Scene.

+# Other notes
 In S1:E11 "The Pancake Batter Anomaly", we are first introduced to "Soft Kitty" in D.

 ![Music written out](https://raw.githubusercontent.com/noseapus/noseapus.github.io/master/soft%20kitty.png "Soft Kitty")